 Table of Contents

-Diagnostics of Cervical Cancer
+Diagnosis of Cervical Cancer

-Gynecological examination in cervical carcinoma
+Gynecologic examination in cervical carcinoma

-|Cytological smear||Changes in the nucleus (e.g., polymorphic, multiple nuclei), changes in the plasma, shift of the nuclear-plasma relation in favor of the core size|
+|Cytological smear||Changes in the nucleus (e.g., polymorphic, multiple nuclei), changes in the plasma, a shift in the nuclear-to-plasma ratio in favor of the nucleus|

-|Colposcopy||Vesicular epithelium, mosaic, puncture, bleeding nodular surface, ulcer, exo- / endophytic tumor|
+|Colposcopy||Vesicular epithelium, mosaic, puncture, bleeding nodular surface, ulcer, exophytic or endophytic tumor|

 Therapy of Cervical Cancer